aws-samples/traffic-inspection-architectures-aws-cloud-wan/README.md

 }
 ```

-### East/West traffic, with Spoke VPCs attached to a peered AWS Transit Gateway and Inspection VPCs attached to AWS Cloud WAN.
+### East/West traffic, with spoke VPCs attached to a peered AWS Transit Gateway

 The following resources are created: